 If the book or author for which you are looking is not listed here, please try The Doucette Index, Random House Teacher's Guides, Class Zone Mc Dougall Littell Novel Guides, or Varsity Tutors - Young Adult Fiction

 A lesson plan for Anaya's Bless Me, Ultima.

 Bless Me, Ultima

-A 10th-grade unit for this novel by Rudolfo Anaya.
+A 10-day unit for this novel by Rudolfo Anaya.
 See also A Sequence of Lessons for Rudolfo Anaya's Bless Me Ultima.

 Autobiography: Maya Angelou

 A unit based on the novels of Maya Angelou, including her famous work I Know Why the Caged Bird Sings.

 A unit on the lives of Maya Angelou and James Comer.

 A secondary lesson plan on Austen's Pride and Prejudice.

 Nothing But the Truth (Avi)